-It’s possible for people to become physically and mentally dependent on drugs like Adderall and alcohol.
+People can become physically and mentally dependent on drugs like Adderall and alcohol.
 Some people will start to take their Adderall in ways that it wasn’t prescribed.
 For example, there have been cases of individuals crushing their Adderall and snorting it.
 When they approach a drug in this way, it’s a sign that someone is becoming addicted to a substance.
-There can also be other warning signs of abuse, including going to several doctors and trying to get more of the drug from each of them.
+There can also be other warning signs of abuse, including going to several doctors and getting more of the drug from each of them.

 Combining drugs can have serious consequences.
-It can lead to problems physically and mentally.
+It can lead to problems, physically and mentally.
 People who use alcohol with Adderall may feel more anxious, depressed, and have symptoms like a rapid heartbeat.
 Both alcohol and Adderall can produce symptoms of withdrawal when people try to quit them.
 Alcohol withdrawals can be particularly dangerous.
 It can cause seizures that may lead to death.
-It’s very important to detox from alcohol in a supervised, medical setting.
-That way, vital signs can be monitored, and medical help is on hand in case anything starts to go wrong.
+It’s essential to detox from alcohol in a supervised, medical setting.
+That way, professionals can monitor vital signs, and medical help is on hand if anything starts to go wrong.

-If you or a loved one is suffering due to alcohol, Adderall, or a combination of the two, contact us today.
+If you or a loved one is suffering from alcohol addiction, Adderall misuse, or a combination of the two, contact us today.
 Our goal is to offer the highest quality services to people who need help.
 We understand that substance use disorders are multi-dimensional.
 We’ve had success in helping people rebuild their lives.
 We’d love to have the opportunity to help you on your journey, too.